QUzair/F1_knowledge_graph/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# F1 Knowledge Graph Front End

+## Load Data to STARDOG
-In the project directory, you can run:
+In the project directory src/data/, you can run:
+`node load-data.js`

+This loads the data.ttl file (F1 rdf data in turtle form ) to local Stardog server `localhost:5820`

 ### `yarn start`